Indigenous and Torres Strait Islander applicants

-- you're of Aboriginal or Torres Strait Islander descent, or
+- You're of Aboriginal or Torres Strait Islander descent, or

-- you identify as a person of Australian Aboriginal or Torres Strait Islander heritage and are accepted as such by the community in which you have been or are associated.
+- You identify as a person of Australian Aboriginal or Torres Strait Islander heritage and are accepted as such by the community in which you have been or are associated.

-If you're eligible under the category of Aboriginal or Torres Strait Islander, you may receive a guaranteed place in one of five undergraduate degrees, subject to meeting course prerequisites.
+If you're eligible under the category of Aboriginal and/or Torres Strait Islander, you may receive a guaranteed place in one of five undergraduate degrees, subject to meeting course prerequisites.
 Guaranteed entry scores differ for each degree.

 Indigenous applicants will still be considered for entry below these ATARs, but entry is not guaranteed.

-* In addition to satisfying the course prerequisites applicants for guaranteed entry to the Bachelor of Science (Extended) also require a passing score in a Year 12 Biology, Chemistry, Mathematics or Physics subject.
+* In addition to satisfying the course prerequisites, applicants for guaranteed entry to the Bachelor of Science (Extended) also require a passing score in a Year 12 Biology, Chemistry, Mathematics or Physics subject.